raspberrypilearning/physical-computing-with-python/motors.md

         motor2.reverse()
     ```

-    This will make the motors spin in opposite directions, then switching every 5 seconds.
+    This will make the motors spin in opposite directions, then switching every five seconds.
 Press **Ctrl + C** to exit the loop.

 1. Now stop the motors: